Pakenham - South West

 AreaSearch analysis of residential development drivers sees Pakenham - South West recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Pakenham - South West has seen approximately 32 new homes approved annually over the past five financial years, totalling 164 homes.
-As of FY-26, 4 approvals have been recorded.
-On average, 7.7 new residents arrive per dwelling constructed each year between FY-21 and FY-25.
-This indicates a substantial lag in supply compared to demand, which typically leads to heightened buyer competition and pricing pressures.
+Pakenham South West has seen approximately 32 new homes approved annually over the past five financial years, totalling 164 homes.
+As of FY26, 4 approvals have been recorded.
+On average, 7.7 new residents arrive per dwelling constructed each year between FY21 and FY25.
+This indicates substantial demand outstripping supply, potentially leading to heightened buyer competition and pricing pressures.

-The average construction cost of new properties is $171,000, below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, commercial development approvals totalling $13.0 million have been recorded, indicating steady commercial investment activity.
-Compared to Greater Melbourne, Pakenham - South West records markedly lower building activity, at 89.0% below the regional average per person.
+The average construction cost for new properties is $171,000, which is below the regional average, suggesting more affordable housing options. $13.0 million in commercial development approvals have been recorded this financial year, indicating steady commercial investment activity.
+Compared to Greater Melbourne, Pakenham South West records significantly lower building activity, at 89.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
-New development consists of 65.0% standalone homes and 35.0% townhouses or apartments, indicating a shift from the area's existing housing composition, which is currently 90.0% houses.
+New development consists of 65.0% standalone homes and 35.0% townhouses or apartments, marking a notable shift from the area's existing housing composition (currently 90.0% houses).
+This change reflects decreasing availability of developable sites and evolving lifestyles requiring more diverse, affordable housing options.

 The location has approximately 2077 people per dwelling approval, demonstrating an established market.
-Future projections show Pakenham - South West adding 8,022 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+According to AreaSearch's latest quarterly estimate, Pakenham South West is projected to add 8,018 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development